CurveDocs/curve-resources/docs/reward-gauges/permissionless-rewards.md

 To identify the manager, check the *manager/admin* in the "Read Contract" section on Etherscan.
 Some versions of this contract may also allow the factory owner to execute this call.

-The deployer of the gauge is usually also the manager of the gauge if the gauge was deployed via the Proxy of the Factory.
+The deployer of the gauge is usually the manager of the gauge if the gauge was deployed via the Proxy of the Factory.
 If the gauge was deployed directly through the Factory contract itself, a quick migration needs to occur (see [here](https://docs.curve.fi/curve_dao/LiquidityGaugesAndMintingCRV/gauges/PermissionlessRewards/#migrate_gauge_manager)).

 ### Call **`add_reward()`** on Etherscan